Good morning :)

 8. What are copper penny stocks?

 Copper penny stocks are shares of smaller companies in the copper industry that trade at low prices, typically under ₹10 per share.
 These copper stocks are considered high-risk due to their volatility and lower market liquidity.
-Tickertape provides access to various stock screening and analysis features, which can help evaluate the copper share price based on individual preferences.
+Tickertape provides access to stock screening and analysis features that can help evaluate copper share prices based on individual preferences.

 9. What is the future of copper in India?